Deep probabilistic programming

 (i.e. variational) distribution.
 As such, Stein VI is particularly adept at capturing the rich correlations

 between latent variables.
-By virtue of its improved flexibility, Stein VI can sufficiently deal with non-
+Stein VI can deal with non-

 Gaussianity and multi-modality, resulting in more accurate approximations of the posterior distribution,